Shesh6/Deep-Learning-Experiments/README.md

 # Deep-Learning-Experiments
 Miscellaneous projects in deep learning.
+Mostly chosen based on possible puns for titles.